simeonjackson/intune-devicemanagement/README.md

 <p>
 Building off the initial setup of user identities in Microsoft 365, this project focuses on securing the physical hardware those users interact with using Microsoft Intune.

-I wanted to smulate the automated provisioning and securing of a new corporate laptop.
+I wanted to simulate the automated provisioning and securing of a new corporate laptop.
 I did this by joining a virtual machine to Entra ID, configuring security compliance baselines, and deploying configuration profiles.

+I also touched on application provisioning silently pushing third-party software (Firefox) onto a new corporate laptop.

 </p>

 <h2>Environments and Technologies Used</h2>

 * **Infrastructure:** Microsoft Intune Admin Center, Microsoft Entra Admin Center, Microsoft Azure (Windows 10 VM)
-* **Core Concepts:** Mobile Device Management (MDM), Entra ID Join, Device Compliance, Configuration Profiles, Silent BitLocker Encryption, Remote Troubleshooting (`dsregcmd`)
+* **Core Concepts:** Mobile Device Management (MDM), Entra ID Join, Device Compliance, Configuration Profiles, Silent BitLocker Encryption, Zero-Touch Deployment, Microsoft Store Repository Integration, Remote Troubleshooting (`dsregcmd`), Intune Management Extension

 <h2>The Setup</h2>